spiraldb/vortex/README.md

 > [!CAUTION]
 > This library is still under rapid development and is very much a work in progress!
 >
-> Some key features are not yet implemented, the API will almost certainly change in breaking ways, and we cannot yet guarantee correctness in all cases.
+> Some key features are not yet implemented, the API will almost certainly change in breaking ways, and we cannot
+> yet guarantee correctness in all cases.

 The major components of Vortex are (will be!):

 * **Logical Types** - a schema definition that makes no assertions about physical layout.
 * **Encodings** - a pluggable set of physical layouts.
 Vortex ships with several state-of-the-art lightweight compression codecs that have the potential to support GPU decompression.
 * **Compression** - recursive compression based on stratified samples of the input.
 * **Compute** - basic compute kernels that can operate over compressed data.
 Note that Vortex does not intend to become a full-fledged compute engine, but rather to provide the ability to implement basic compute operations as may be required for efficient scanning & pushdown operations.
 * **Statistics** - each array carries around lazily computed summary statistics, optionally populated at read-time.
   These are available to compute kernels as well as to the compressor.
 * **Serde** - zero-copy serialization.
-Designed to work well both on-disk and over-the-wire.
+Useful as a building block in creating IPC or file formats that contain compressed arrays.

 ## Overview: Logical vs Physical

 One of the core principles in Vortex is separation of the logical from the physical.

 A Vortex array is defined by a logical data type (i.e., the type of scalar elements) as well as a physical encoding (the type of the array itself).
 Vortex ships with several built-in encodings, as well as several extension encodings.

 The built-in encodings are primarily designed to model the Apache Arrow in-memory format, enabling us to construct Vortex arrays with zero-copy from Arrow arrays.
 There are also several built-in encodings (e.g., `sparse` and `chunked`) that are useful building blocks for other encodings.
 The included extension encodings are mostly designed to model compressed in-memory arrays, such as run-length or